mrsonne/hubit/README.md

 response = hmodel.get(query)
 ```

-The respose looks like this
+The response looks like this

 ```python
 print(response)